 Resources for Students & Employees

 University Health Services addresses a variety of needs related to alcohol and drug issues involving the Kent Campus.
-Counseling and Psychological Services and the Office of Health Promotion, under the purview of University Health Services, provide court diversion programs, assessments, individual counseling and prevention education.
+Counseling and Psychological Services provide court diversion programs, assessments, individual counseling and prevention education.
 Students experiencing problems associated with the use of alcohol or other drugs may obtain more information or schedule an appointment by contacting: